NSombekke/DL2-GVP/Blogpost.md

 ### Residue Identity (RES) dataset

 ![](./images/Transformer8_16heads_v2.png)
-This image shows the influence of the number of heads in the transformer on the overal model performance.
+The above image shows the influence of the number of heads in the transformer on the overal model performance.

 ![](./images/Trans_tov_GVP.png)
 <!-- <img src="./images/Trans_tov_GVP.png" alt= “” width="700" height="300">
  -->
- This image shows how the original GVP compares with the _Transformer_implementation.
+ The above image shows how the original GVP compares with the _Transformer_implementation.

 > Can we conclude that TransformerConv gives the learning process a head start?
 We still see for both that the loss is decreasing so to be sure
 > we need to train for longer.
 Below we combined group multiple run based on wether the Transformer was used or not, for a longer training periode.